Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 ![Request Token Queue - Offline Diagram](./request-driven_token-queue_offline.png)

-Well, maybe.
+Maybe.
 But this new architecture has introduced a new problem: the user can now get stuck in a pending state for a long period of time.

 This can happen because after generating a request token, the UI moves into a pending state until that token is resolved.
 How long does it take for a token to be resolved?
-Well, if the app is online, it probably won't take but a few seconds.
-But if the app is offline, then it could take minutes, hours, or days - however long it takes for the user to move to an area in which the app can reestablish connectivity.
+If the app is online, it probably won't take but a few seconds.
+But if the app is offline, then it could take minutes, hours, or days - however long it takes for the user to move to an area in which the app can re-establish connectivity.

 This is particularly troublesome if the user needs to perform a series of _dependent_ actions while they are offline.
 To make this problem concrete, consider the following scenario: